Pickwell, Devon

-Pickwell is a small settlement with a converted manor house in the civil parish of Georgeham, in the North Devon district, in the county of Devon, England.
+Pickwell is a small settlement with a converted manor house in the civil parish Georgeham, in the North Devon district, in the county Devon, England.

-Pickwell lies between the village of Georgeham and the coast above Woolacombe and Putsborough beach, close to the South West Coast Path.
-It gives its name to the Pickwell Down Sandstones Formation which are red and brown sandstones with shales which extend from the hills of Pickwell Down and Woolacombe Down overlooking Morte Bay east-southeastwards to Muddiford and Bratton Fleming.
+Pickwell lies between the village Georgeham and the coast above Woolacombe and Putsborough beach, close to the South West Coast Path.
+It gives its name to the Pickwell Down Sandstones Formation, which are red and brown sandstones with shales which extend from the hills of Pickwell Down and Woolacombe Down overlooking Morte Bay east-southeastwards to Muddiford and Bratton Fleming.

 History

 Pickwell was known as pediccheswella in the Domesday Book.

 The manor was owned by John Harris who was the member of parliament for Barnstaple in the mid 19th century.

 During the Victorian era Pickwell was owned by the Hole family who paid for much of the restoration of St George's church in Georgeham.
 The church contains a "Pickwell chapel" which dates from 1762 and is separated from the body of the church by an ornate screen.